What are the aims of this leaflet?

 Treatment can be repeated when the effect is wearing off, which is often 12-18 months after the first infusion is given but can be much longer in some patients.

 How long will I need to take rituximab before it has an effect?

-If you respond to Rituximab, you will begin to feel better in 2-16 weeks.
+If your body responds well to rituximab, you will begin to feel better in 2-16 weeks.

 Before starting treatment with rituximab

-Before rituximab, it is important to rule out certain conditions because they may mean it is not advisable to be treated.
+Before rituximab, it is important to rule out certain conditions because they may mean that this medicine is unsuitable for you.
 Please tell your doctor if any of the following apply to you:

-- You have a disease or treatment that affects your immune system including: cancer, human immunodeficiency virus (HIV) infection, acquired immunodeficiency syndrome (AIDS).
+- A health condition or treatment affects your immune system including cancer, human immunodeficiency virus (HIV) infection, acquired immunodeficiency syndrome (AIDS).

 - Heart failure

-- Neurological (brain & nerves) condition or symptoms e.g. multiple sclerosis, pins and needles in your hands and feet.
+- Neurological (brain and nerves) conditions or symptoms e.g. multiple sclerosis, pins and needles in your hands and feet.

 - You need any vaccinations, including those for travel abroad.